 “You’re not supposed to think like that,” Petyr explained.
 “If you get your hopes up for a pigeon, but end up riding a sparrow, you might be disappointed.
 I’ll be happy if I can get any bird at all.
 Not everyone participating in the Rites will be able to.”

 “There’s plenty of work for everyone in the village,” Walt spoke.
 “If you find a bird, we’ll be very happy for you.
 If you don’t, Mother Gaia will find other work for you to do.”
-Just then, Petyr imagined himself with a lined face and white beard pushing his broom around the stables.
+Just then, Petyr imagined himself with a lined face and white beard pushing his broom around the aviary.
 It was not an image that he liked.

 “Gaia bless us, I just hope that everyone is safe tomorrow.
 You’ll make us very proud, Petyr,” his mother told him, “no matter what happens.”